MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 ## Per bot per thread limit

 >[!NOTE]
 >Message splitting at the service level will result in higher than expected requests per second (RPS).
-If you are concerned about approaching the limits, you should implement the backoff strategy described above.
+If you're concerned about approaching the limits, you should implement the backoff strategy described above.
 The values provided below are for estimation only.

 This limit controls the traffic that a bot is allowed to generate on a single conversation.
 A conversation here is 1:1 between bot and user, a group-chat, or a channel in a team.